Local fire departments are reminded to apply for federal SAFER grants

 “First responders put their lives on the line in order to protect the communities in which they serve; and we need to do all that we can to give them the tools and resources they need to do their jobs as safely as possible,” said Senator Coons.
 “I am encouraging local fire departments to apply for SAFER grants in an effort to increase the number of firefighters responding to fire and fire-related hazards, and also to retain existing firefighters who we have come to depend on.”

-“Delaware firefighters show tremendous courage, professionalism, and dedication to protecting our communities,” said Congressman Carney.
+“Delaware firefighters show tremendous courage in putting themselves at risk for the protection of our communities,” said Congressman Carney.
 “SAFER grants can help Delaware fire companies with the staffing, deployment capabilities, and training they need to protect themselves and all of us.
 I encourage our local companies to take advantage of this open application period.”

 The competitive SAFER grant program is administered by DHS and the Federal Emergency Management Agency (FEMA) in coordination with the U.S. Fire Administration.